 The Research Experience for Undergraduates Program in Systematics and Evolutionary Biology is funded by the National Science Foundation and has been in place for 24 years.
 Our program brings approximately eight students to the American Museum of Natural History in New York City each summer for a ten-week experience working with our curators, faculty, and post-doctoral fellows.
 Research projects span diverse fields of comparative biology including paleontology, genomics, population biology, conservation biology, and phylogenetics and taxonomy.
 Students have access to the Museum's immense natural history collections as well as state-of-the-art equipment for advanced imaging (CT scanner, SEM, TEM) and genomics (Sanger and pyrosequencing platforms).
 Students receive a $5000 traineeship stipend, as well as per diem costs for housing and meals, relocation expenses, and transportation subsidies.
+Housing is made available at nearby Columbia University.
 In addition to conducting original research projects throughout the summer, students also participate in formal instruction in systematics and evolution and receive training in ethics, networking, communication and other career-building skills.
-The deadline for this application is January 30, 2015.

 All students in the program must be U.S. citizens, U.S. nationals or permanent residents of the U.S. Students must be entering or continuing in an Associates or Baccalaureate degree program following their summer internship.
 As part of the National Science Foundation's commitment to broadening participation in STEM fields, we especially encourage students who come from community colleges, undergraduate-only institutions, and minority-serving institutions to apply.

-Mentors: Dr. Steve Davis and Dr. David Grimaldi (Division of Invertebrate Zoology)
+Mentors: Dr. Camille Grohé and Dr. John J. Flynn (Division of Paleontology)

-Mentors: Dr. J. Angel Soto-Centeno and Dr. Nancy Simmons (Department of Mammalogy, Division of Vertebrate Zoology)
+Mentors: Dr. James Herrera (Postdoctoral Fellow) and Dr. Nancy Simmons (Curator), Department of Mammalogy, Division of Vertebrate Zoology